ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0032-isoc-ideological-conditioning-and-identity-production.md

 ---

-## **6. The Function of Ideological Conditioning in Dual Governance**
+## 6. The Function of Ideological Conditioning in Dual Governance

 Ideological conditioning serves several systemic purposes:

-- **Legitimization:** It frames ISOC’s presence as natural and necessary.
+- **Legitimization:** frames ISOC’s presence as natural and necessary
-- **Compliance:** It reduces resistance to security interventions.
+- **Compliance:** reduces resistance to security interventions
-- **Stability:** It aligns local elites with national security priorities.
+- **Stability:** aligns local elites with national security priorities
-- **Continuity:** It ensures that security logic persists across electoral cycles.
+- **Continuity:** ensures that security logic persists across electoral cycles

 Through these mechanisms, ISOC embeds itself not only in institutions but in the political identity of segments of the population.

+---

 <p align="center">
   <a href="../images/0032_3.jpg">